dgraph-io/dgraph/wiki/content/howto/index.md

 ## Using The Debug Tool

 {{% notice "note" %}}
-The debug tool can only be run an offline cluster.
-To inspect the posting lists of a live cluster, you can create an offline copy of the p directory to use the debug tool.
+To debug a running Dgraph cluster, first copy the postings ("p") directory to another location.
+If the Dgraph cluster is not running, then you can use the same postings directory with the debug tool.
 {{% /notice %}}

 The `dgraph debug` tool can be used to inspect Dgraph's posting list structure.